Tuesday, July 1, 2025

 While the world prepares for war, Heaven is preparing for a wedding.

-Jesus loves you and He so freely offers the precious gift of salvation to all.
-I love these few verses and could not go without sharing them today.
-The truth of God's Word can sometimes be stark but His love for all is straightforward and evidenced all throughout Scripture.
+Jesus loves you and He so freely offers the precious gift of salvation.
+The verses that are included below are two of my favorites and I could not go without sharing them today.
+The truth of God's Word can sometimes be stark but His love for all is straightforward and beautifully evidenced all throughout Scripture.

 "The Lord is not slack concerning his promise, as some men count slackness; but longsuffering to us-ward, not willing that any should perish, but that all should come to a place of repentance."
 (2 Peter 3:9)